 One of the actions of Guru Padmasaṃbhava is to hide teachings, practices, and knowledge (known as termas) to be discovered later by tertöns (treasure revealers) at the right time for each era.
 One of these termas is the Chokling Tersar which was revealed by two great tertöns, Jamyang Khyentse Wangpo and Chokgyur Lingpa.
 Within the Chokling Tersar is the Tukdrup Barché Künsel, also known as the Pūjā of the 12 Manifestations of Guru Rinpoche.
 This pūjā can be performed as an elaborate practice (Thukdrup Trinley Gyepa), average practice (Thukdrup Trinley Dengpo), or concise practice (Thukdrup Trinley Nyingpo).

-Each year on the 10th day of the fifth month of the Tibetan lunar calendar, the Thukdrup Trinley Gyepa Pūjā is performed at the monastery to mark the birthday of Guru Padmasaṃbhava and to receive his blessings and wisdom and protection from obstacles.
-During this all day pūjā, each of the individual sadhanas of the 12 manifestations of Guru Padmasaṃbhava is performed, with the focus being on the mind aspect of Guru Padmasaṃbhava (as separate from the body and speech aspects).
+Each year on the 10th day of the fifth month of the Tibetan lunar calendar (June 16th, 2024), the Thukdrup Trinley Gyepa Pūjā is performed by the monks at Ka-Nying Shedrub Ling Monastery and the nuns at Nagi Nunnery to mark the birthday of Guru Padmasaṃbhava and to receive his blessings and wisdom and protection from obstacles.
+During this extensive pūjā, each of the individual sadhanas of the 12 manifestations of Guru Padmasaṃbhava is performed, with the focus being on the mind aspect of Guru Padmasaṃbhava (as separate from the body and speech aspects).

 May everyone rejoice in this noble and virtuous event and dedicate the merit for the benefit of all sentient beings.